beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 This scripts adds a line to the `/etc/fstab` configuration file to automatically mount the GlusterFS volume during the system start up to the `/var/lib/nova/instances` directory.
-The `/var/lib/nova/instances` directory is the default location where OpenStack Nova stores the VM instances related data.
+The `/var/lib/nova/instances` directory is the default location where OpenStack Nova stores the VM instance related data.
 This directory must be mounted and shared by the controller and all the compute hosts to enable live migration of VMs.
 Even though the controller does not manage the data of VM instances, it is still necessary for it to have the access to the VM instance data directory to enable live migration.
 The reason is that the controller coordinates live migration by writing